oxai/debias-gensynth/README.md

 - `--gensynth_data_dir`: Specifies the directory for GenSynth data.
 This should include the `gensynth.json` file and edited image subdirectories.
 It is a required argument.
 - `--coco_data_dir`: Specifies the directory for COCO data.
 It is a required argument.

-The directory structure for `--coco_data_dir` should be the same ad for data_dir above.
+The directory structure for `--coco_data_dir` should be the same as for data_dir above.

 Please note that the `--model` option now includes additional choices such as "open-clip", and the `--dataset`, `--gensynth_data_dir`, and `--coco_data_dir` options have been added to the available options.

+The `--dataset` option contains two options:
+- `gensynth-coco` tells the script to compute the bias metrics on the unique COCO train 2017 image IDs corresponding to the images in the `--gensynth_data_dir`.
+- `gensynth` tells the script to compute the bias metrics over all the images in `--gensynth_data_dir`.

 ## License
 This project is licensed under the [MIT License]().
 Please see the `LICENSE` file for more information.